-In this post, I have explained the different forms of INSERT SQL Queries you can use in DB2.
-Also, explained the different SQL Queries to get diagnostics of inserted rows.
+Here are four SQL INSERT Queries you can use in DB2.
+Also, explained how to get diagnostics of inserted rows.

 1).
 What are basic rules of INSERT in DB2?